Questions raised into DHS placement of 2-year-old who was allegedly murdered

 "Yes I do," said Hawthorne.

-The Investigative Team reached out to Harper by phone multiple times.
+We reached a woman by phone who claimed to be Harper.
 She would not answer questions.

 Through her attorney, Joyner said she's innocent.